cheepohchuan/INF1007_Notes/Lecture 2 - Ethical Frameworks/L2 Quiz Answers.md

 ## Question 14
 According to ___ , the morality of an action should be based on whether the action itself it right or wrong under a series of rules and principles.
 - Deontological ethics

+## Question 15
+A person finds a wallet containing a significant amount of cash on the sidewalk.
+He has the option to either keep the money for himself or make an effort to return it to its rightful owner.
+Which of the following responses best aligns with a Kantian approach to the ethical dilemma presented in the scenario?
+- The person attempts to locate the owner of the wallet by searching for identification or contacting local authorities, recognizing the importance of honesty and respect for others' property rights.